drmpf/pfodWebServer/README.md

 Provide this copyright is maintained.

 # Revisions
+Version 1.1.5 used gzip files to reduce microprocessor file storage requirements
 Version 1.1.3 drawing updates as response received and included dependent node packages and removed package install script from batch files
 Version 1.1.2 fixed hiding of touchActionInput labels
 Version 1.1.1 fixed loss of idx on edit